shepkeira/LIMS/README.md

 1. `python manage.py makemigrations`
 1. `python manage.py migrate`

+Note: If a change to the models was made that prevents the container from starting before the migrations are made, you can run this command in isolation: `docker-compose run web python manage.py makemigrations` and do the same to migrate.

 ### Testing

 The [testing README](LIMS_IMAGE/web/tests/README.md) is found in the testing folder, along with all the tests